NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/robopoint.md

 		```

 ## 2. Gradio Demo Application

 The project includes a Gradio demo application, packaged within the provided container.
 To access the interface and execute commands, simply open a web browser and navigate to `http://jetson-ip:7860/`.
 You should see a Gradio WebApp with Demo Examples as shown here.

 <img width="960px" src="images/robopoint_gradio.png">

 ## 3. Boston Dynamics Spot Deployment

 Connect the RoboPoint VLM to a Boston Dynamics Spot with Arm for mobile manipulation scenarios.
 The inference is performed using the Gradio API.
 The results are then parsed, projected into 3D and sent to the inverse kinematics (IK) solver of the Boston Dynamics Spot API.
 The required steps are outlined below.
+!!! warning "Disclaimer:  Use at your own risk"
+    Please note that controlling the robot to grasp an object involves moving parts that may cause damage or harm to people or property.
+Ensure that the operating environment is clear of obstacles and that all personnel maintain a safe distance from the robot during operation.
+Always follow safety guidelines and protocols provided by the robot manufacturer.

 !!! abstract "What we will do"